Ultimate 2021 Guide: SMS Marketing Made Simple

 Instead of texting a traditional 10-digit long code, customers are now able to text a unique keyword to a local or toll-free number that subscribes them to a segmented messaging list.

-For your business marketing objectives, here is what SMS offers as well as some statistics you should definitely care about:
+For your growth objectives, here is what SMS marketing offers as well as some statistics you should definitely care about:

 1. Fewer unnecessary app downloads.

 - No one wants to download another app that takes up space and clashes with our home screen aesthetic.
-With SMS, all you need is texting capabilities, which is a blessing considering most apps get deleted within days after one use.
+With SMS marketing, all you need is texting capabilities, which is a blessing considering most apps get deleted within days after one use.

 2. Higher engagement.